VladimirValdes/SignUpPage/README.md

 For this challenge I used :

-- HTML

-- SCSS
+- HTML - SCSS

-- BEM methodology
+- BEM methodology - Flexbox

-- Flexbox
+## 🌐 You can check the project [here](https://sign-up-page-one.vercel.app/) 👀